ieshaw/CCT_2020/PWN/pwn2/README.md

     PIE:      PIE enabled
 ```

-Pulling it up in GDB abd breaking on the scanf, we are stuck in the second loop (`b *main+251`).
+Pulling it up in GDB abd breaking on the scanf, we are stuck in the second loop (`b *do_echo+251`).
 Would there be any value in getting into the other loop?

-Forcing our way into the other loop with the debugger (`b *main+129, set $al=0xff`), ya, we have a write-what-where scenario.
+Forcing our way into the other loop with the debugger (`b *do_echo+129, set $al=0xff`), ya, we have a write-what-where scenario.

 The "where provided" is on the stack.

 Maybe try and get it to link a stack addr, using the scanf method and `0x1f A's`.
 From there we can do longer buffer overwrites
-Thought: maybe since it is a service, it may be forking and we may be able just to cyclethe canary.
+Thought: maybe since it is a service, it may be forking and we may be able just to cyclethe canary. --> Nope.
+Comissioners said no brute forcing of competition architecture.

+Alright, so it looks like nothing is written to memory until the second loop is called (investigations in `hack.py` in the funciton `first loop twice`.